chipzx92/DataEngineeringI320/docs/presentations/Visualizations/index.md

-You can see in the center column where we specify the values for our chart, you see two new fields - `Dimensions` and `Metrics`. `Dimensions` are _dimensional attributes_ - in our festival project, that would mean columns like band_name, venue_name, capacity, performance_start, etc.
+You can see in the center column where we specify the values for our chart, you see two new fields - `Dimensions` and `Metrics`. `Dimensions` are _dimensional attributes_ - in our festival project, that would mean columns like band_name, venue_name, capacity, performance_date, etc.

 `Metrics` are aggregations of measures, i.e., the facts from our dimensional model.
 In the case of our festival project, this would be ticket_sales that we will aggregate in various ways.